 7. Provide a balance sheet that is not more than 12 months old and must reflect a tangible net worth of at least $50,000.

 8. Provide Formation Documentation such as a Corporate Charter or Articles of Incorporation, Partnership Agreement, or Articles of Organization and Operating Agreement if applicable.

 9. If applicant answers "Yes" to any of the Disclosure Questions, provide complete details and any applicable documents.

 10. Obtain a certificate of authority from the Connecticut Secretary of State.

-The premium that you pay for a Connecticut Mortgage Correspondent Lender Bond is dependent on credit and business and personal financial statements.
+The premium that you pay for a Connecticut Mortgage Correspondent Lender Surety Bond is based on credit and business and personal financials.